Picture of an AI Engineer working on her computer. It is a lady with a white suit, wearing glasses and her hair is in a pony tale.

 Who am I, and why should you trust my Career Information?

-My name is Brian Vander Waal, and I am a Career Coach, Careers writer, and careers expert.
+My name is Brian Vander Waal, and I am a Career Coach, Career writer, and career expert.
 I have invested more than 17 years in providing thousands of clients with career information, advice, and guidance.
-This article was written based on my career expertise, experience and extensive research.
+This article was written based on my career expertise, experience, and extensive research.

 How to Get into AI: Skills for Success